dany1061/3os.org/src/markdownCheatSheet/metaData.md

 title: Meta Data
-description: Editing Meta Data for each page for mkdocs.
+description: Editing Meta Data for each page for MkDocs.

 # Metadata